github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 {% note %}

-**Note:** GitHub Code Search does not currently support regular expressions or partial matching for repository names, so you will have to type the entire repository name (including the user prefix) for the `repo:` qualifier to work.
+**Note:** The new code search beta does not currently support regular expressions or partial matching for repository names, so you will have to type the entire repository name (including the user prefix) for the `repo:` qualifier to work.

 {% endnote %}